d0ctr/telehooking/README.md

   - `TELEGRAM_TOKEN` — Telegram bot token (ignore if you are not planning to use it)
   - `REDISCLOUD_URL` — Redis connection URL that can be accepted by [ioredis](https://www.npmjs.com/package/ioredis/v/4.28.3) (can also be ignored)
   - `PORT` — Port for API (can be ignored)
+  - `ENV` — define environment, if equals `dev` (or if `PORT` is not specified) will start polling for Telegram client, if is absent will start webhooking
 ## config.json

 Config file is used to share some non-secret variables